design. innovation. productivity. adventure.

 – visual design, ux, dev, branding, marketing

-Problem: Legal documents are are hard to read and interpret.
+Problem: Legal documents are hard to interpret.

 Insight: People approach their friends or family with legal knowledge/background to understand legalese.